soubhik7/udemy-transcript-downloader/README.md

 The script will:

+1. Ask if you want to download `.srt` files (with timestamps) for each lecture
-1. Open a headless browser and navigate to Udemy login
+2. Open a headless browser and navigate to Udemy login
-2. Fill in your email from the .env file
+3. Fill in your email from the .env file
-3. Ask you to enter the 6-digit verification code from your email
+4. Ask you to enter the 6-digit verification code from your email
-4. Navigate to the course page
+5. Navigate to the course page
-5. Scrape course content structure
+6. Scrape course content structure
-6. Enter the course player
+7. Enter the course player
-7. Go through each lecture and download available transcripts
+8. Go through each lecture and download available transcripts
-8. Save individual transcript files and a combined file in the `output` directory
+9. Save individual transcript files in the `output` directory

 ## Output Files